nirajpant07/TaskManagerCLI/INSTRUCTIONS.md

 ---

 ## Troubleshooting & Tips
+- If you only see the goodbye popup when exiting, it means no workday is active.
+Use `!startday` to begin a workday before exiting to trigger the full workflow.
 - If Excel file is locked, close Excel before running the app
 - If notifications or sounds don't work, check Windows settings
 - If the goodbye popup doesn't show on X button, use `!exit` or Ctrl+C